tiy-dallas-march-2016-fee/git-katas/kata-1.md

 * Step 5: Use the `ls` command.
 Note that you should have a folder with the same name as the repository you created in step 2.
 * Step 6: Change into that directory so you are at the root folder of that Git repository.
 If you issue a `ls -a` command, you should see a `.git` folder.
 There should be no files.
 * Step 7: Create an html file named `page.html`.
 Either do that by issuing `touch page.html` in the console or create the file with your editor.
-* Step 8: Create a simple web page with a paragraph that says `Hello Git kata!`.
-If you want to open the directory in Atom that you are in, issue the `atom .` command.
+* Step 8: Open the file in the text editor of your choice.
+If you are using Atom, you can open the directory in Atom that you are in by issuing the `atom .` command
+* Step 9: Open `page.html`.
+It should be empty.
+Create a simple web page with a paragraph that says `Hello Git kata!`.
-* Step 9: Back to the terminal.
+* Step 10: Back to the terminal.
 Issue the `git status` command.
 You will see something like the following.
 This means that Git noticed you have changes (you added a file) but is currently choosing to ignore it/not track it.
 ```
 Erics-MBP-2:foo ericsowell$ git status
 On branch master